Creating Gender Knowledge Networks – Building Bridges to Society

 Prof. em.
 Dr. Ilse Lenz (Faculty of Social Sciences)

 Prof. em.
-Dr. Regina Schulte (Faculty of Historical Science)
+Dr. Regina Schulte (Faculty of Historical Sciences)

 Prof. em.
 Dr. Lieselotte Steinbrügge (Faculty of Philology)